 - 1. Collateral per Member or Third-Party in Default Position for each Segment. - 2.
 Individual Collateral and, if any, the Extraordinary Collateral constituted by the defaulting Clearing Member. - 3.
 The contributions of the defaulting Clearing Member to the Default Fund for the Segment in which the defaulting Clearing Member has incurred and, if this is not sufficient, any other collateral that the defaulting Clearing Member may have provided in favor of CRCC, and if any, the contributions of the defaulting Clearing Member to the Default Funds of the other Segments in which it participates. - 4.
 The Specific Own Resources ("Skin in the Game") of CRCC equivalent to the part specifically assigned to the Segment. - 5.
 Contributions to the Default Fund from other Members who have fulfilled their obligations and are participating in the respective Segment. - 6.
-Replenishment of collateral through additional contributions to the Default Fund by the Clearing Members fulfilled - 7.
+Replenishment of collateral through additional contributions to the Default Fund by the Clearing Members fulfilled. - 7.
 Mandatory contributions for the continuity of service of the Segment where the default occurred. - 8.
 Voluntary contributions for the continuity of service of the Segment where the default occurred. - 9.
-CRCC will assume losses not covered by the rest with its own assets. - 10.
+Contributions to General Guaranty Funds, if any in any Segment. - 10.
+CRCC will assume losses not covered by the rest with its own assets. - 11.
 Once the above has been complied with, CRCC may proceed to the cessation of activities with respect to the Segment in which the Default occurred, for which purpose it shall proceed with the clearing and early settlement and the simultaneous closing of all the open positions existing at that time in the Segment.
-For this purpose, the net balance of each open position shall be found, and payments shall be made as a result of the balances due or payable by third parties, Members and CRCC.
+For this purpose, the net balance of each open position shall be found, and payments shall be made as a result of the balances due or payable by third parties.
+Members and CRCC.

-If, as a consequence of the application of the order of execution of collateral and other resources described above, any loss arises from the use of the Default Fund or from compulsory contributions for the continuity of service and even from voluntary contributions, if any, both for any Member and for CRCC, they may claim the restitution of these securities in the manner they deem most appropriate from the Member or the third party whose default caused such loss.
+If as a consequence of the application of the order of execution of collateral and other resources described above, any loss is derived from the use of the Default Fund, or from the mandatory contributions for the continuity of service, from the voluntary contributions, if any, or from the use of the Default Funds, if any, both for any Member or third party that makes its contribution to the Default Funds, and for the CRCC, the latter may claim the restitution of these values by the means they deem most appropriate from that Member or third party whose default originated such loss.